 7. There Isn’t One Standard Working Day

-Medical assistants are trained to do a wide range of duties and are required to step in where they’re needed the most.
+Medical assistants are trained to carry out a wide range of duties and are expected to step in where they’re needed the most.

 8. Varied Working Environments

-10. A Great Launchpad into the Medical Industry
+9. A Great Launchpad into the Medical Industry

 If you’re ready for more responsibility, many medical assistants move onto careers like sonography, nursing, and hospital management.

-12. Training Others Can Be Part of Your Future
+11. Training Others Can Be Part of Your Future

-14. Health Insurance?
-Check.
+13. Health Insurance?
+Check!

+A 2016 survey revealed that most medical assistants received medical insurance through their employers.
 Of the 8,200 professionals who responded, more than 75% said they had received major medical coverage, 69% received vision coverage, and 78% had dental coverage.

-15. You’re Not Tied to One Location…
+14. You’re Not Tied to One Location…

 Unlike physicians who need to obtain a license to practice in a new state, medical assistants are able to move across the country with great flexibility.
-As mentioned above, pay varies greatly from state to state, so be sure to consult governmental websites (like BLS.gov) before making any life-changing moves!
+As mentioned above, pay varies greatly from state to state, so be sure to consult governmental websites (like BLS.gov) before making any moves!

-16. …or Even a New Country
+15. …or Even a New Country

 Demand for qualified medical assistants is high not only in the US: Australia also has plenty of medical assistant job vacancies.
 Why not try the expat lifestyle in places like Singapore, Malaysia, or Dubai?

-17. You Can Do the 9-to-5 (if You Want)
+16. Do the 9-to-5 (But Only If You Want)

-18. Enjoy Your Social Life
+17. Enjoy a Social Life

-19. And Speaking of Stress….
+18. Speaking of Stress….

-20. Get Your Hands on New Tech
+19. Get Your Hands on New Tech

-21. You’ll Become a Stronger Team Member
+20. You’ll Become a Stronger Allied Health Professional

-Get Started with a Certified Medical Assistant Program Today
+Check Out Our Medical Assistant Program Today